How to DIY a Wall Tapestry/ Banner | Tips and Tricks

 Next - paint, or in my case, sharpies.

-I love me some good ol' sharpies!
+I love me some good ol' Sharpies!
 So those were what I went for in this project, especially when I wanted the crisp and thin hairlines in the upstrokes of my letterforms.
 Because sharpies are alcohol-based markers, they tend to bleed through the fabric, so make sure you go for a heavier weight fabric if it's within your budget.

 If not, I highly recommend these Molotow markers - they are acrylic based, not fabric markers in particular, but it works amazingly well on fabric (even the sheer and thinner ones), plus incredibly versatile for other materials like wood, leather, glass, acrylic etc. (I’ve even used Molotow markers on wall murals!).